rustformers/llm/README.md

 ## Getting started

-Make sure you have a Rust 1.65.0 or above and C toolchain[^1] set up
+Make sure you have a Rust 1.65.0 or above and C toolchain[^1] set up.

 `llama-rs` is a Rust library, while `llama-cli` is a CLI application that wraps `llama-rs` and offers basic inference capabilities.